wandyezj/Random/writings/thoughts/api_design.md

 The __Technical Model__ provides the foundation for which an API is based and comes with a certain set of expectations about how features in the model are used.

 The __Mental Model__ is the users map of what that API represent and how that API pieces fit together to accomplish tasks.
-See [The Design of Everyday Things by Don Norman](The-Design-of-Everyday-Things-by-Don-Norman) chapter 1 for a good explanation of mental models.
+See [The Design of Everyday Things by Don Norman](#The-Design-of-Everyday-Things-by-Don-Norman) chapter 1 for a good explanation of mental models.

 #### Model Purpose

+The purpose of the __Technical Model__ is to ground the API in a technical implementation.
+The __Technical Model__ constrains the APIs implementation and how it is exposed.

+The purpose of the __Mental Model__ is to provide an overall model for how the API interacts.

+Together the __Technical Model__ and __Mental Model__ provide the platform on which to build the API.

 #### Model Principals

+In general it's better if the __Mental Model__ and __Technical Model__ are already known to users as this significantly reduces the amount of learning a user needs to to to be able to use the API.
+If using an existing model it's best to follow the model as closely as possible since any deviation can surprise users and lead to mistakes in code.

+Simpler is generally easier to understand, making the __Mental Model__ and __Technical Model__ have as few steps or pieces as possible will generally make it easier to grasp.

 #### Model Patterns

+* Choose or build off a well known model when possible.

+Example:

+JSON and XML are well known data interchange formats, it's much easier to use these __Technical Models__ than to attempt to create and explain a new format.

 ### Behavior

+The behavior of an API includes all the effects that it has in both successful and error cases.

 What happens when an error occurs?

 #### Behavior Purpose

+The purpose of an APIs behavior is to accomplish its assigned task.

 #### Behavior Principals

+* Behavior should be understandable.
+* A single function call should accomplish one easily explainable task

 #### Behavior Patterns

+* Simple behavior

+* Clear error handling and patterns, avoid mixing patterns

+* HRESULTS
+* exceptions
+* global error
+*ignor error
+* boolean

 ### Structure